mkalioby/mkalioby/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working as the lead for software development team at Center for Genomic Medicine, King Faisal Specialist Hospital & Research Center
-- :scroll: I'm CPHIMS, CKAD and MCP.
+- :scroll: I'm a CPHIMS, CKAD and MCP.
 I've Masters in Software Engineering and Bioinformatics.
 - I was a member of Content Comittee of djangoCon Europe 2022 in Porto.
 - I'm main contributor for django-mfa2 (which has more than 150 :star2: and downloaded more than 130k times) and django-passkeys which provides easy-to-integrate passkey interface for django authentication.
 - 💬 Ask me about Python, Django and Linux in general